Wavefunction structure in quantum many-fermion systems with $k$-body interactions: conditional $q$-normal form of strength functions: Preliminaries

-Let us begin with a finite quantum many-particle system with $m$ particles (fermions or bosons) in $N$ single particle (sp) states.
-Say the Hamiltonian for the system is \be H = H_0(t) + \lambda V(k) \ee where $H_0$ is a $t$-body operator and $V$ is a $k$-body operator.
-Similarly, $\lambda$ is the strength parameter and its role will be made clear later.
-We will assume that $t < k$ and for $m$ particles obviously $k \leq m$.
-In many physical applications $t=1$ with $H_0$ representing a mean-field one-body Hamiltonian \cite{Ko-book}.
-Our purpose is to study the structure of eigenfunctions of $H$ with eigenenergies $E$, expanded in terms of the unperturbed $H_0$ eigenstates.
-Say the eigenstates of $H_0$ are denoted by $\kappa$ with energies $E_\kappa$ giving $H_0\l|\kappa\ran = E_\kappa \l|\kappa\ran$ and similarly $H\l|E\ran=E\l|E\ran$.
-Dimension $d$ of the $m$ particle space is $\binom{N}{m}$ for fermions and $\binom{N+m-1}{m}$ for bosons.
-This gives number of $E$ states and also $E_\kappa$ states for a $m$ particle system.
-Let us say that $C_{E_\kappa}^E$ are expansion coefficients in the expansion of a $E_\kappa$ state in terms of the $E$ states giving
+Let us begin with a finite quantum many-particle system with $m$ fermions in $N$ sp states defined by the Hamiltonian, \be H = H_0(t) + \lambda V(k) \ee where $H_0$ is a $t$-body operator, $V$ is a $k$-body operator and $\lambda$ is the strength parameter.
+We will assume that $t < k$ and for $m$ fermions, obviously interaction rank $k \leq m$.
+In many physical applications $t=1$ with $H_0$ representing a mean-field one-body Hamiltonian \cite{Ko-book, Alhassid-review, Pap-review, Gu-review, Ma-14}.